 Think about whether or not you need to change your security procedures:

 Findings from post-mortems should be used to make changes to security policies and procedures.
-Make sure that all of your employees and outside contractors know about the new rules and have had any training that is needed.
+Make sure that all of your employees and outside contractors know about the new rules and have had any cybersecurity training that is needed.

 Keep an Eye Out